asergiobranco/blackwing_documentation/docs/source/protocol.rst

 Stamp
 ------------

 The Stamp provides the server with information regarding the microservice to foward the message, and the AES keys to use.
+The Stamp is composed of 5 fields, one of them being optional, but should be considered to **avoid stamp reutilization**.

+# Microservice ID (64 bits)
+# AES Key (16 bytes)
+# AES IV (16 bytes)
+# Stamp Request (1 Byte)
+# Timestamp (optional)

 .. note::